SEMAGLUTIDE INJ,SOLN

 - Child-Pugh score ≥ 7 (bilirubin adjustable for Gilbert syndrome; score adjusted for patients taking anticoagulants)

-- Decompensated liver cirrhosis manifested by complications (noncardiac ascites, variceal hemorrhage, hepatic encephalopathy, spontaneous bacterial peritonitis)
+- Decompensated liver cirrhosis manifested by complications (e.g., noncardiac ascites, variceal hemorrhage, hepatic encephalopathy, spontaneous bacterial peritonitis)

-- Most recent assessment showing: FibroScan LSM > 18 kPa or VCTE consistent with cirrhosis; MRE > 5.0 kPa; FIB-4 > 2.67 (unless LSM < 18 kPa); liver biopsy indicating cirrhosis (METAVIR stage F4)
+- Most recent assessment showing FibroScan LSM > 18 kPa or VCTE consistent with cirrhosis, MRE > 5.0 kPa, FIB-4 > 2.67 (unless LSM < 18 kPa), or liver biopsy indicating cirrhosis (METAVIR stage F4)

 - Hepatocellular carcinoma currently not actively managed by hepatology or multidisciplinary team